valflrt/shosha256/README.md

 ![a sha256 preview of the data of Cargo.toml](./img/piped_data.png)

-You can install it on your computer by downloading the project repository and using the following command in its root directory (assuming you have cargo installed):
+You can install it on your computer using (assuming you have cargo installed):

 ```
-cargo install --path .
+cargo install shosha256
 ```